 This also means that infrastructure in rural Norway is surprisingly developed, and you can now get broadband internet and a double latte on almost every last piece of rock in Norway.
 In keeping with this policy, university colleges have been established in the countryside as well as in the cities.

 Still, the rural/urban distinction remains important.
-The difference between urban centres and rural periphery is one of the driving forces in Norwegian culture and politics, and this is also reflected at the most basic level of government, since our election system has proportional representation.
+This is also reflected at the most basic level of government, since our election system has proportional representation.
 This means that the more sparsely populated constituencies around Norway have a greater representation in the Storting (our parliament) than their population would suggest, the idea being that this keeps the cities from legislating unfairly and draining the rural districts of resources.